NVIDIA/NVFlare/docs/programming_guide/controllers/client_controlled_workflows.rst

 Server Side Controller
 ======================

 All FLARE jobs must have a server side controller.
-With CCWF, the :class:`nvflare.app_common.ccwf.server_ctl.ServerSideController` base class implements the job lifecycle management that does not involve any sensitive training information.
+With client controlled workflows, the :class:`nvflare.app_common.ccwf.server_ctl.ServerSideController` base class implements the job lifecycle management that does not involve any sensitive training information.
 It is the :class:`nvflare.app_common.ccwf.client_ctl.ClientSideController` (and its subclasses) that controls the execution of training and sensitive data communications.

-All CCWF workflows must have a server side controller that extends this base class.
+All client controlled workflows must have a server side controller that extends this base class.

 .. code-block:: python